Frequently Asked Questions

 How many times have the Life in a Jar group visited Poland?
 What were Irena’s last words to the group, on May 3, 2008?

 The Life in a Jar group have taken six trips to Poland, with at least two visits with Irena each time.
 Her last words to the Life in a Jar cast on “May 3, 2008 “You have changed Poland, you have changed the United States, you have changed the world (by bringing Irena’s story to light, Poland has seen great changes in Holocaust education, in the perception of the time and have provided a grand hero for their country and the world).
 I love you very, very much.”
+6 trips, plus a tour to Irena sites with 32 people in the summer of 2017.

 What impact has the Life in a Jar presentation had, in numbers?